stepleton/NeoWidEx/MANUAL.md

 NeoWidEx has poor accessibility for people with certain kinds of visual impairments.
 Additionally, some people may have trouble reading the text NeoWidEx prints to the screen, since NeoWidEx uses the capital-letters-only font in the Lisa's boot ROM.
-Other accessibility shortcomings may exist.
+Other shortcomings may exist.

 If you are having trouble using NeoWidEx due to any of its accessibility limitations, please [contact me via email](mailto:stepleton@gmail.com).